Zequez/logseq-vault/pages/Anger.md

 		- Level 1: Revealing the facts; confess everything you have hidden.
 Un-tell those lies.
 		- Level 2: Honestly expressing feelings and thoughts
 		- Level 3: Demythologizing ourselves.
 Who we are is not who we have been pretending to be.
 We admit we don't really know who we are.
+			- Admit all the things that in your false modesty pretending that you didn't care about (like you don't really want money!)
 -
 - ---
 -